alanvoss/guess_who/README.md

           internally to know when to end querying and record a score.
       - second element gives the engine response to that query type:
         - a boolean `true` or `false`
-    - your `state` is any information you passed from your previous turn.
+    - your second argument `state` is any information you passed from your previous turn.
     - example: `{:has_attribute?, true}`
     - you will then return a tuple whose:
       - first element `query` is one of: